Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 ## Introduction

 Authenticating your application, users, and principals is an integral part of working with the Azure Client Libraries.
 The Azure Identity library provides multiple ways to gain access to the Azure services, each with a flexible configuration that covers most scenarios.
-While we have example code in [JavaScript](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/identity/identity/samples/javascript) and [TypeScript](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/identity/identity/samples/typescript) that cover the basic authentication scenarios, in this document, we will go over several use cases of Identity that are better explained with more context.
+While we have example code in [JavaScript](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/identity/identity/samples/javascript) and [TypeScript](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/identity/identity/samples/typescript) that cover the basic authentication scenarios, in this document, we will go over several use cases of Identity with greater context and links to the underlying authentication flows and other available documentation.

-## Authenticating client side browser applications
+## Authenticating client-side browser applications

-For client side applications running in the browser, the `InteractiveBrowserCredential` provides the simplest user authentication experience and is the only credential type that we support in the browser.
-To get started, you need to register your application in the Microsoft identity platform and set the right permissions.
+For client-side applications running in the browser, the `InteractiveBrowserCredential` provides the most direct user authentication experience and is the only credential type that we support in the browser.
+To get started, you need to register your application in the Microsoft identity platform and set the proper permissions.

 - [Register a single page application](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-app-registration) in the Microsoft identity platform
 - Configure the app registration with a redirect URI to specify where the Microsoft identity platform should redirect the client along with any security tokens.
   - If using v1 of `@azure/identity` package, follow the instructions at [Redirect URI: MSAL.js 1.0 with implicit flow](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-app-registration#redirect-uri-msaljs-10-with-implicit-flow) to set the redirect URI.
   - If using v2 of `@azure/identity` package, follow the instructions at [Redirect URI: MSAL.js 2.0 with auth code flow](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-app-registration#redirect-uri-msaljs-20-with-auth-code-flow)
-- Ensure that your application has the right permission for the APIs it intends to use.
+- * Ensure that your application has the correct permission for the APIs it intends to use.
   - In your app registration in the Azure portal, go to `API Permissions`
   - Click on `Add a permission`
   - Select the API you want to use.
-For example, if you are using any of our management/control plane packages i.e. the ones whose name starts with `@azure/arm-`, then you should select ``Azure Service Management`.
+For example, if you are using any of our management/control plane packages, i.e., the ones whose name starts with `@azure/arm-`, then you should select ``Azure Service Management`.
-- Ensure that your AAD application has enabled public authentication flows:
+- Ensure that your AAD Application has enabled public authentication flows:
-  - Go to Azure Active Directory in Azure portal and find your app registration.
+  - Go to Azure Active Directory in the Azure portal and find your app registration.
   - Navigate to the **Authentication** section.
   - Under **Advanced settings**, select `yes` on the option `Allow public client flows`.

-Copy the client ID and tenant ID from the `Overview` section of your app registration in Azure portal and use it in the below code snippet where we authenticate a `SecretClient` from the [@azure/keyvault-secrets][secrets_client_library] using the `InteractiveBrowserCredential`.
+Copy the client ID and tenant ID from the `Overview` section of your app registration in the Azure portal and use it in the below code snippet where we authenticate a `SecretClient` from the [@azure/keyvault-secrets][secrets_client_library] using the `InteractiveBrowserCredential`.

 ```ts
 function withInteractiveBrowserCredential() {